-- Recognise that division is repeated subtraction. - Investigate simple function machines for x and dividing. - Recognise whole numbers exactly divisible by 2, 5 and 10. - Explore multiplication patterns on the 100 square.
+- Recognise that division is repeated subtraction. - Investigate simple function machines for x and dividing. - Recognise whole numbers exactly divisible by 2, 5 and 10. - Explore multiplication patterns on the 100 square. - Explore patterns and organised lists for problem solving.

 Money